mik90/plantmon/README.md

 ### Tasklist
 - [x] Use WifiNINA to talk to the interwebs
+- [ ] Tweet at myself when the plant is dry
+    - [ ] Refer to twitter-conduit examples on how to use it.
+Just send test data
+    - [ ] Use either protobuf or something simple to communicate between arduino and Pi/Haskell
+      - nanopb might be useful for arduino if using protobuf
+      - json would be best, or maybe some hard-coded format that i can make without a dependency
 - [ ] Write out date and time in EST
-- [ ] Tweet at roommate when the plant is dry
-    - should i forward this to another device or sent it directly to twitter's API?
-    - Create status-forwarder as a haskell project

-### status-mon
+## status-mon
-Haskell program that forwarder plantmon statuses to twitter Dev container setup is based on https://github.com/hmemcpy/haskell-hie-devcontainer
+Haskell program that forwarder plantmon statuses to twitter using twitter-conduit